ga-wdi-curriculum/rails-activerecord/readme.md

 ```

 * This `validates` keyword tells ActiveRecord we want to enforce a rule on some of this model's properties
-* It takes 2 arguments
+* It takes 2 or more arguments
   1. one or more properties you want to enforce
   2. a hash with: